adamxyang/laplace-lora/README.md

 ### Hyperparameters for LoRA fine-tuning
 There are several hyperparameters that can be tuned for LoRA fine-tuning, e.g. `lora_alpha`, `lora_r`, `lora_dropout`, `learning_rate`, etc.

+To use the full training set and Laplace model evidence for optimizing Laplace prior precision, set  the `testing_set` argument to `val`; to split training set into a training set and a validation set and use minibatch gradient descent on the validation negative log-likelihood for optimizing Laplace prior precision, set the `testing_set` argument to `train_val`.

 # Post-hoc Laplace-LoRA
 To run post-hoc Laplace approximation on saved checkpoints, use
 ```